Fundaciongrupoal/copyrightly.io/README.md

 Source: [UploadEvidences.sol](contracts/UploadEvidences.sol)

-This contract implements the registration of evidence based on uploading content to IPFS.
+This contract implements the registration of evidence-based on uploading content to IPFS.
 It behaves as an evidence provider for the contract specified when adding the evidence.
-However, the contract has to be registered as and allowed evidence provider, in the case of these tests in the *Manifestations* contract.
+However, the contract has to be registered as an allowed evidence provider, in the case of these tests in the *Manifestations* contract.

 Multiple evidence should be accumulated for the same manifestation, but just if they are new ones and if the manifestation they are evidence for exists.
 Finally, only the owner of *Manifestations* can register